-Clelland replaces Thomas in Scots squad
+Clelland replaces injured Thomas in Scots squad

 Lana Clelland has been called up to the Scotland squad after Martha Thomas withdrew for the World Cup qualifiers against Ukraine and Spain.

-Manchester United striker Thomas, 25, had returned to Pedro Martinez Losa's squad after missing the October games against Hungary and Sweden.

-Sassuolo's Clelland, 28, has scored four goals in 30 international appearances.
+The forward, 28, who plays for Italian Serie A club Sassuolo, has scored four goals in 30 international appearances.

-The Scots host Ukraine on Friday and visit Spain next Tuesday.
+Scotland host Ukraine on Friday at Hampden, before facing Spain in Seville, next Tuesday.

+"Very frustrating to have to drop out of two very important games," admitted Thomas on Twitter.

+"Wishing the girls all the best!
+Feel like luck isn't on my side at the moment, but I'll be working hard to get back fit asap."

 Scotland squad